 - 2 tablespoons mascarpone optional

-- 2 tablespoons olive oil
+- 2-3 tablespoons olive oil

-- 1 teaspoon chopped fresh thyme
+- ¼ teaspoon dried thyme

-- 1 teaspoon chopped fresh rosemary
+- ¼ teaspoon dried rosemary

 - salt and pepper to taste

-- 1 tablespoon olive oil
+- 1 tablespoon truffle oil

 Instructions

 - Stir in the Arborio rice and cook for 2-3 minutes until the rice is lightly toasted.
-Add the chopped thyme and rosemary, stirring to combine.
+Add the thyme and rosemary, stirring to combine.

 - Pour in the dry white wine and cook, stirring constantly, until the wine is fully absorbed.